Wolg/awesome-swift/README.md

 * [Tactile](https://github.com/delba/Tactile) - A safer and more idiomatic way to respond to gestures and control events.
 * [SwiftValidators](https://github.com/gkaimakas/SwiftValidators) - String validation for iOS developed in Swift.
 Inspired by validator.js
 * [Versions](https://github.com/zenangst/Versions) - Helping you find inner peace when comparing version numbers in Swift
+* [SwiftLinkPreview](https://github.com/LeonardoCardoso/Swift-Link-Preview) - It makes a preview from an url, grabbing all information such as title, relevant texts and images.

 # Resources
 Various resources, such as books, websites and articles, for improving your Swift development skills and knowledge.